vistuleB/writerly/README.md

 on three primitives:

 - xml-like nodes with key-value attribute pairs and children, where the children may be selfsame nodes or:
 - multi-line text blurbs, or
 - code blocks

 Indentation is used to indicate parent-child relationships.

-Line of whitespace are used to separate key-value attribute definitions from text blurbs, and to separate text blurbs from one another.
+Lines of whitespace are used to separate key-value attribute definitions from text blurbs, and to separate text blurbs from one another.

 Here is a sample: